pywebio/PyWebIO/docs/guide.rst

 Integration with web framework
 ---------------------------------

 The PyWebIO application can be integrated into an existing Python Web project, the PyWebIO application and the Web project share a web framework.
-PyWebIO currently supports integration with Flask, Tornado, Django and aiohttp web frameworks.
+PyWebIO currently supports integration with Flask, Tornado, Django, aiohttp and FastAPI(Starlette) web frameworks.

 The integration methods of those web frameworks are as follows: